Jeyaseelanandrew/Jeyaseelanandrew/README.md

 - 👋 Hi, I’m @Jeyaseelanandrew
 - 👀 I’m interested in LINUX administrator
 - 🌱 I’m currently working as a service engineer
-- 💞️ I’m looking to collaborate on Linux rool
+- 💞️ I’m looking to collaborate on Linux role
 - 📫 You can reach me through my registered email address jeyaseelanandrew005@gmail.com

 <!---